BushLife - A Guide to Snowmobiling

 The majority of sleds around here are Ski-Doo (Bombardier).
 They’ve very successfully penetrated the market and carved out their share.
 Granted, I’m in Canada, maybe it’s a pride thing, or perhaps they’re just damn good sleds.

-You don’t have to go with the masses, but generally speaking, when you see a lot of a particular brand, there’s a reason, usually price, reliability, styling, etc. Maybe it’s a bit of everything – who knows?
+You don’t have to go with the masses, but generally speaking, when you see a lot of a particular brand, there’s a reason – usually itโ€™s price, reliability, styling, etc. Maybe it’s a bit of everything – who knows?
 My point is that it’s not by accident.
-It also means snowmobile parts (including used) are much more abundant.
+It also means snowmobile parts are that much more abundant.

 Check out Ski-Doo Canada’s current lineup.